Skip to Content

 Understanding roles

 A role defines which administrative capabilities a user has in the dashboard.
 Roles control actions like managing other users, changing settings, installing software, and accessing system tools.
-They are separate from groups, which control application access.
+They are separate from groups, which control application access and media features.

 Key concepts:

-• Roles contain a set of permissions drawn from the permission matrix
+• Roles contain a set of admin.* permissions drawn from the permission matrix

 • System roles are immutable — they cannot be edited or deleted